henzh/piniverse/README.md

 piniverse.apply()
 ```

-And, your tasks should be executed in topological ordering :smile:
+And, your tasks should be executed in topological ordering

 ```
 [~] Hi, I am Task 1...
 I output first!